techamit95ch/techamit95ch/README.md

 ## Summary

-🚀 Accomplished React Native Full Stack Developer with a passion for blockchain technology.
-Transitioning to become a zealous blockchain enthusiast.
-Experienced in leading projects and mentoring junior developers.
+🚀 Accomplished React Native Full Stack Developer with a fervor for blockchain technology.
+Transitioning into a dedicated blockchain enthusiast, I have led numerous projects and served as a mentor for junior developers.

 ---